Court grants Customs 7 days additional custody of M Sivasankar | Law-Order

 Court grants Customs 7 days additional custody of M Sivasankar

-A local court on Tuesday granted Customs seven days additional custody of M Sivasankar, arrested by the central agency in connection with the gold smuggling case.
+A local court on Tuesday granted Customs seven days additional custody of suspended IAS officer M Sivasankar, arrested by the central agency in connection with the gold smuggling case.
 The Additional Chief Judicial Magistrate (Economic Offences) court considered the Customs plea, a day after Sivasankar's five day custody ended.

 In its plea, the Customs (Preventive) Commissionerate on Monday claimed that key accused Swapna Suresh, during her custodial interrogation, has made revelations implicating Sivasankar in the currency smuggling case with strong links in the gold smuggling case.
 The agency had also submitted before the court a copy of the statement made by Suresh before the Investigating Officer under Section 108 of Customs Act on November 27.